jgarzik/sqawk/doc/database.md

 - Maintains a set of modified table names (`modified_tables`) to track changes
 - Provides `save_modified_tables()` method that only writes back tables that were actually modified

-### CSV Handler
+### File Handlers

-The `CsvHandler` manages I/O between CSV files and in-memory tables:
+The file handling system consists of multiple components:

+#### `FileHandler` Trait
+- Defines a common interface for different file format handlers
+- Provides abstraction for loading and saving tables from various file formats
+- Allows for consistent treatment of different delimiter-separated formats

+#### `CsvHandler` Implementation
-- Loads CSV files into tables
+- Specialized handler for standard CSV files
-- Extracts column names from header rows
-- Maintains a registry of loaded tables with their source file paths
-- Provides `save_table()` method to write a specific table back to its source file
+- Uses the csv crate for parsing and writing
+- Handles comma-separated values with standard CSV escaping rules

+#### `DelimHandler` Implementation
-- Handles table renaming through custom file specifications (`tablename=file.csv`)
+- Handles files with custom delimiters (e.g., TSV, colon-separated, etc.)
+- Configured via the `-F` command-line option
+- Supports tab, colon, pipe, and other custom separators
+- Preserves the original delimiter and format during writeback

 ## Performance Considerations

 Sqawk's in-memory database is optimized for:

-- **Fast Loading**: CSV files are parsed directly into memory
+- **Fast Loading**: Delimiter-separated files are parsed directly into memory
+- **Format Flexibility**: Support for CSV, TSV, and custom-delimited files
 - **Efficient Filtering**: WHERE clauses are applied in a single pass
 - **Low Memory Overhead**: Simple data structures minimize memory usage
-- **Zero Configuration**: No setup required, works directly on CSV files
+- **Zero Configuration**: No setup required, works directly with files in various formats

 For larger datasets, consider:
 - The entire dataset must fit in memory
 - Complex queries may require multiple passes over the data
 - Write operations create new copies of the data in memory
+- Custom delimiters may have slightly different performance characteristics than standard CSV

 ## Join Implementation